Solar thermal energy: Solar-driven cooling

 Worldwide, by 2011 there were about 750 cooling systems with solar-driven heat pumps, and annual market growth was 40 to 70% over the prior seven years.
 It is a niche market because the economics are challenging, with the annual number of cooling hours a limiting factor.
-Respectively, the annual cooling hours are roughly 1000 in the Mediterranean, 2500 in Southeast Asia, and only 50 to 200 in Central Europe.
+Respectively, the annual cooling time is roughly 1000 hours in the Mediterranean, 2500 hours in Southeast Asia, and only 50 to 200 hours in Central Europe.
 However, system construction costs dropped about 50% between 2007 and 2011.
 The International Energy Agency (IEA) Solar Heating and Cooling program (IEA-SHC) task groups working on further development of the technologies involved.

-Solar heat-driven ventilation
+Solar-heat-driven ventilation

 A solar chimney (or thermal chimney) is a passive solar ventilation system composed of a hollow thermal mass connecting the interior and exterior of a building.
 As the chimney warms, the air inside is heated causing an updraft that pulls air through the building.
 These systems have been in use since Roman times and remain common in the Middle East.

 Process heat

 Solar process heating systems are designed to provide large quantities of hot water or space heating for nonresidential buildings.

 Evaporation ponds are shallow ponds that concentrate dissolved solids through evaporation.
 The use of evaporation ponds to obtain salt from sea water is one of the oldest applications of solar energy.
 Modern uses include concentrating brine solutions used in leach mining and removing dissolved solids from waste streams.
 Altogether, evaporation ponds represent one of the largest commercial applications of solar energy in use today.

 Unglazed transpired collectors are perforated sun-facing walls used for preheating ventilation air.
-Transpired collectors can also be roof mounted for year-round use and can raise the incoming air temperature up to 22 °C and deliver outlet temperatures of 45-60 °C. The short payback period of transpired collectors (3 to 12 years) make them a more cost-effective alternative to glazed collection systems.
-As of 2015, over 4000 systems with a combined collector area of 500,000 m2 had been installed worldwide.
-Representatives include an 860 m2 collector in Costa Rica used for drying coffee beans and a 1300 m2 collector in Coimbatore, India used for drying marigolds.
+Transpired collectors can also be roof mounted for year-round use and can raise the incoming air temperature up to 22 °C (72 °F) and deliver outlet temperatures of 45–60 °C (110–140 °F).
+The short payback period of transpired collectors (3 to 12 years) make them a more cost-effective alternative to glazed collection systems.
+As of 2015, over 4000 systems with a combined collector area of 500,000 m2 (100 acres) had been installed worldwide.
+Representatives include an 860 m2 (9,300 ft2) collector in Costa Rica used for drying coffee beans and a 1300 m2 (14,000 ft2) collector in Coimbatore, India used for drying marigolds.

 A food processing facility in Modesto, California uses parabolic troughs to produce steam used in the manufacturing process.
 The 5,000 m2 collector area is expected to provide 15 TJ per year.